Feral Cat TNR Program

 -

-We will treat, to the best of our abilities, injuries and illnesses to feral cats.
-Feral cats exhibiting signs of severe illness may be declined.
+We will treat, to the best of our abilities, injuries like abscesses, wounds, lacerations, aural hematomas, etc. Feral cats exhibiting signs of severe illness may be declined.
 Please call the clinic for more information if you see an injured stray cat.

 -